RocketRace/easy_z3/readme.md

 Have you ever thought, "I really need a constraint solver right now" and remembered that the python wrapper for z3 (which is already very easy to use) is not easy enough to use?
 No?
-That's fine, I made this anyway.
+That's fine, `easy_z3` exists anyway.

 ## Usage